MHTTCs Implementing Change

 Through collaboration with Dr. Smith’s office, the Mountain Plains MHTTC leveraged a connection with the National Association of State Head Injury Administrators (NASHIA) to provide a comprehensive workshop series on evidence-based practices for supporting persons with TBI and co-occurring mental health disorders.

-The Bold Conversations Peer Learning Community (PLC) was a six-part, cohort-based workshop series led by the Pacific Southwest MHTTC in the Winter of 2021.
-It served mental health practitioners and mental wellness advocates in the Pacific Southwest and throughout the United States.
+The Bold Conversations Peer Learning Community (PLC) was a six-part, cohort-based workshop series led by the Pacific Southwest MHTTC in the Winter of 2021 for mental health practitioners and mental wellness advocates in the region and throughout the United States.
 Participants in the PLC were able to increase their awareness of self, enhance their skills to communicate more effectively, and increase their confidence in facilitating and engaging in uncomfortable conversations.
-In this peer learning community, participants learned the principles of engaging in bold conversations to advance equity, and developed an action plan to support their work.

 The Northwest ISF Demonstration Project aims to impact student achievement and attainment, increase identification and impact on students with internalizing behaviors, improve wellness, and reduce rates of student discipline problems and related impact of trauma, opioid and substance misuse, suicide prevention, depression, and/or anxiety.
 The project goals are to increase the capacity of districts to install and sustain effective systems that support the mental wellness of all students at the school level.